wp-plugins/simplemap/readme.txt

 == Frequently Asked Questions ==

+= What are the minimum requirements for SimpleMap? =

+You must have:

+* WordPress 2.8 or later
+* PHP 5 (or PHP 4 with the SimpleXML extension loaded)

+= How do I put SimpleMap on my website? =

+Simply insert the following shortcode into any page or post: `[simplemap]`

+= I've put in the shortcode, but my map isn't showing up.
+Why? =

+First, check to make sure you have a Google Maps API key entered on the General Options page.
+The map won't display if you don't have a key.

+If the search form is showing up, but the map is blank, it's probably a Javascript error.
+Check to see if any other plugins are throwing Javascript errors before the SimpleMap Javascript gets loaded.

+= What is the "Special Location Label"? =

+This is meant to flag certain locations with a specific label.
+It shows up in the search results with a gold star next to it.
+Originally this was developed for an organization that wanted to highlight people that had been members for more than ten years.
+It could be used for something like that, or for "Favorite Spots," or "Free Wi-Fi," or anything you want.
+You can also leave it blank to disable it.

+= Why can't my map load more than 100 search results at a time? =

+On most browsers, loading more than 100 locations at once will really slow things down.
+In some cases, such as a slower internet connection, it can crash the browser completely.
+I put that limit on there to prevent that from happening.

 = Can I suggest a feature for SimpleMap? =

 Of course!
 Visit [the SimpleMap home page](http://simplemap-plugin.com/) to do so.